 In this article, we will learn how to adjust folder permissions.
-Use these steps if you would like to create a new folder within an existing folder on the I Drive (e.g. a folder within Campus) and would like to restrict who has access to its content.
 This is helpful when using the I Drive Network Share as it allows departments to control who has access to what folders.

 Watch the video below for a guided tutorial on how to add a user and give them permission to read/write in a folder.
 This is the most common use of permissions.

 - Either create the folder you would like to restrict access to, or navigate to the existing folder for which you want to change or view the permissions.

 - Right click your chosen folder and select Properties.